CUexter/next-template/README.md

 ### Installing Pocketbase

-Suppose you are running linux or windows subsystem for linux
+Suppose you are running Linux or Windows subsystem for Linux(WSL)

-please install unzip and wget to automate the installation of pocketbase by running `pb-setup.sh`
+Install `unzip` and `wget` to automate the installation of pocketbase by running `pb-setup.sh`

 For users of other operating systems, please extract the pocketbase zip files in a directory called `pb`